-The body responsible for the appointment of external auditors to local authorities, co-ordinating audits throughout the country, setting standards and carrying out Comprehensive Performance Assessments (CPAs).
+The body responsible for the appointment of external auditors to local authorities, co-ordinating audits throughout the country, and operates a quality control framework to ensure auditing standards are met.

 Audit of Accounts

 The audit of the accounts of an audited body comprises all work carried out by auditors in accordance with the Code to meet their statutory responsibilities under the Audit Commission Act 1998.